USEPA/CMAQ/README.md

 ### CMAQv5.4_SAPRC22 Modifications to the build script:

-To build CMAQ with the SAPRC-22 mechanism, make the following changes to the bldit script, note these changes have already been made to the provided script (./CCTM/scripts/bldit_cctm_saprc22.csh):<br>
+To build CMAQ with the SAPRC-22 mechanism, the following changes were made to the default bldit_cctm.csh script (./CCTM/scripts/bldit_cctm_saprc22.csh):<br>

 <pre>
 1. Specify mechanism<br>